boi1duh/switch-waste-pro-git/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Cross-browser testing completed

 ### Screenshots (if applicable)

-Add screenshots to help explain your changes, especially for UI changes.
+Include screenshots (if applicable) to help explain your changes, especially for UI updates.

 ### Checklist

 - [ ] My code follows the project's style guidelines
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas